Enginecrafter77/skeletonfactory/README.md

-# SkeletonLayoutNG
+# SkeletonFactory

-SkeletonLayoutNG is a simple library for creating android skeletons inspired by [Faltenreich's SkeletonLayout library](https://github.com/Faltenreich/SkeletonLayout).
+SkeletonFactory is a simple library for creating android skeletons inspired by [Faltenreich's SkeletonLayout library](https://github.com/Faltenreich/SkeletonLayout).
 In contrast with Faltenreich's SkeletonLayout library, this library uses the ViewOverlay mechanism instead of strictly relying on view hierarchy.
 This allows displaying skeletons without touching the view hierarchies of some potentially very delicate layouts (such as ConstraintLayout).